sosy-lab/benchexec/doc/container.md

 - Network access is not possible from the container, not even communicating with processes on the same host (configurable).
-- File-system access can be restricted, and write accesses can be redirected such that they not affect the host filesystem.
+- File-system access can be restricted, and write accesses can be redirected such that they do not affect the host filesystem.
 - Result files produced by the tool in the container can be collected and copied to an output directory afterwards.